nima-karkhaneh/portfolio/weather-application/README.md

 5. Visit http://localhost:3000 in your browser to start the application

 ## Credit
 This project was developed independently as a capstone assignment for **The Complete Full-Stack Web Development Bootcamp** by **Angela Yu (The App Brewery)**.
-While inspired by course objectives, all implementation decisions, styling, and additional features (like error handling and UI improvements) were completed by myself.

 Supplementary concepts were also reinforced through external learning, including the YouTube tutorial:
 *“Asynchronous JavaScript Course – Async/Await, Promises, Callbacks, Fetch API”* by **CodeLab98**.

+While inspired by course objectives and tutorials, this app includes distinct features that make it a robust, independent portfolio project:
+- Implements robust backend error handling and user feedback with HTTP status codes, unlike the tutorial’s frontend-only fetch with console logging.
+- Accurately calculates daily minimum and maximum temperatures using the forecast API filtered by the local time, unlike the tutorial’s use of the current temperature only.
+- Accurately handles timezone offset and local time conversion for Australian cities, a challenging fix to ensure correct forecast display.
+- Built as a full-stack Express application with structured routing, including custom 404 error pages and catch-all middleware for undefined routes.